AVSLab/basilisk/docs/source/Install/installBuild.rst

     * - ``allOptPkg``
       -
       - None
-      - If flag is set the all optional Basilisk python package depenencies are installed
+      - If flag is set the Basilisk python package depenencies to build documentation are installed
     * - ``pathToExternalModules``
       - String
       - Empty